neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

 You can find a lot of tools on  Internet to hide information inside an image.
 Unfortunately, most of them are like hiding a safe behind a picture: it is not exactly the safest option.
 In this article I will try to show which steganographic techniques you should not use.

+The criteria for deciding whether a method is adequate is its detectability.
+In steganography and stegaganalysis if a method is detectable we consider it broken.
+Imagine you use a cryptographic algorithm to perform your online financial transactions that can be decrypted by an attacking part.
+Nowadays this is unacceptable.
+So, the same can be applied to steganography.

 [ Updated on 2017-xx-xx ]